WrithemTwine/TwineChatBot/README.md

          - Remove non-followers from Followers table
          - Notification message for new follows
        - To other channels:
-         - Auto follow back when a viewer follows you
+         - Auto follow back when a viewer follows
          - Auto follow when a raider arrives
          - Set the go live notification for the now followed channel
    - Automatically start when app starts: